+This product is sold through KIDSAFE Australia.
+We are the designer and manufacturer of Iron Safe.
 We are looking at promoting it into every home in every state.

-in doing this we hope your school takes up the opportunity of offering it as a fund raising product.
+To assist us in doing this we hope your school takes up the opportunity of offering it as a fund raising product.

-Frances or Perry.
-Your local designer and

-distributor of Iron Safe for more information and bulk purchase pricing.
+Please Call 02 4476 2823 Frances or Perry.
+Your local designer and distributor of Iron Safe for more information and bulk purchase pricing.